 At Good Shepherd opportunities abound for everyone interested in praising God through the gifts of song and music.
 From children to adults, singers, instrumentalists, soloists and choristers, all are welcome in the music life of this vital parish.
-To see our current Music Program Brochure click here.
+To see our current Education Brochure click here.

 Our organ is one of New Hampshire's largest and finest pipe organs.
 Music at Good Shepherd is also likely to be accompanied by other instruments, ancient and modern.
 All traditions are celebrated, from the very best of our Anglican heritage to new music and music from other cultures.